Mixed Sample Augmentation for Online Distillation: Experiments

 \subsection{Experimental Results}

-First, we provide an illustrative example of the training dynamics in \figref{fig:0}.
-In \tabref{table:result}, our method consistently improves the performance of various backbone networks (baseline), achieving a 0.73-1.48\% performance gain on CIFAR-10 and 1.02-3.04\% on CIFAR-100 respectively.
+As shown in \tabref{table:result}, our method consistently improves the performance of various backbone networks (baseline), achieving a 0.73-1.43\% performance gain on CIFAR-10 and 1.55-3.29\% on CIFAR-100 respectively.
 The fact proves the compatibility between Cut\textsuperscript{n}Mix and online distillation.
 And it shows its effectiveness to enhance the generalization ability of various networks.
-Notably, our method can also outperform the state-of-the-art distillation schemes, including self-distillation and online distillation approaches, without extra computational cost.
-Our method also achieves the highest performance in terms of model ensembling, as demonstrated in \tabref{table:esemble}.
-We also make the following observations: more complex backbones, e.g. WideResNet, obtain a higher performance boost from our methods than the lightweight ones.
+Notably, our method can also outperform state-of-the-art distillation schemes, including self-distillation and online distillation approaches.
+We can also make the following observations.
+More complex backbones, e.g. WideResNet, obtain a higher performance boost from our methods than the lightweight ones.